ibexa/documentation-developer/docs/api/graphql_operations.md

 ## Updating content

-To modify the name of a Folder Content item:
+Modify the name of a Folder Content item with:

 ```
 mutation updateFolder {